Dee-McG/Motorbike-Event-Finder/README.md

 #### User stories
 * As a user, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
-* As a user, I want to easily navigate the site and locate content quickly on any device so that I can view content from my mobile, tablet or desktop PC.
+* As a user, I want to easily navigate the site so that I can find content quickly with ease.
+* As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
 * As a user, I want to be able to register to the website so that I can create and manage my own events.
 * As a user, I want to be able to search or filter events based on custom criteria so that I can find events suited to me.
 * As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.
+* As a user, I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that doesn't exist.

 ### **The Scope Plane**